sindresorhus/sindresorhus.github.com/_apps/velja.md

 - It can open Google Meet links in Chrome without any manual setup
 - Browser profile support
 - More advanced custom rules, like the ability open a certain link based on what app the link was clicked in
+- Expands [short URLs](https://en.wikipedia.org/wiki/URL_shortening) for better matching
 - Removes tracking parameters on clicked and copied links
 - macOS-like user interface (Bumpr has a custom non-macOS-like user interface)
 - You can open copied links from the menu bar menu
 - You can quickly switch the primary browser
 - You can press a keyboard shortcut to use an alternative browser for a specific link
-- Preference to hide the menu bar icon
+- Setting to hide the menu bar icon
 - Shortcuts support
 - Handoff support
 - Services support